-We release a new version of QRISK®2 every spring, usually in April.
+We release a new version of QRISK® every spring, usually in April.

 Annual updates are required because of:

 That's just fine.
-They both work very well.
-We recommend that those who integrate QRISK®2 into their own systems move to the QRISK®2-2017 score by the autumn -- this means that they have the freedom to schedule the work needed into a convenient point of their release cycle.
+They work very well.
+The older calculators are not quite as good as the newer ones, as population demographics and relative risks are slowly changing.
+We recommend that those who have integrated QRISK®2 into their own systems move to the QRISK®3-2018 score as soon as is practicable -- this means that they have the freedom to schedule the work needed into a convenient point of their release cycle.